The 2015 ORIGINAL GROWLER

 All roads and trails used in the Original Growler are also open to the public and participants don’t have special preference out on the trail.
 Participants need to be prepared to encounter, yield to and be courteous to humans on foot, on horseback, on mountain bikes (not racing), on motorcycles, on ATV’s, in full-size vehicles, hovercraft, etc. Cattle may also be encountered while racing in the Original Growler.
 This is standard policy for events taking place on BLM public lands.

 You will most likely get wet.
 The Original Growler is an all weather race.
-It poured rain in 2009 and the race went well, all things considered.
+It poured rain before and during the race in 2009 and last year it rained most of the night prior to the Full Growler.
+That first lap had it’s moments but the second was sublime.
+Hartman Rocks rides well when it’s wet, all things considered.
 Most of the soils are non-clay, decomposed granite.
 The race organization and/or the BLM may cancel the race do to weather but all riders need to be dressed appropriately and prepared for the conditions on race day.

 There will be basic technical support at the aid-stations including at the Hartman Rocks base area.
 This will include lube, a few tubes and tires, some tools and floor pump.
 There most likely will not be a full-service bike shop on course.